skov11/jmeter-load-test/README.md

 - Only test against your own firewall or with explicit permission
 - Use isolated test networks when possible
+- **Always remove IP aliases after testing** to avoid network conflicts
 - Monitor system resources to avoid overloading your test machine
 - Have a plan to stop the test quickly if needed
+- **Remember:** The IP aliases (192.168.1.10-70) are temporary and should be removed when testing is complete

 Your traffic generator is now ready to simulate realistic browsing behavior from 50+ different client IPs!